ForgetMe17/vr-dash-tile-player/README.md

 ##### Player over aframe

 1. Run the HTML file via HTTP address (e.g., http://localhost/vr-dash-tile-player/aframe_VR6_dashjs_list.html).
-2. Confirm the location of JSON file, the Mode (VOD/LIVE) and the Rule you want to use in HTML page, then click "link".
+2. Confirm the location of JSON file, the Mode (VOD/LIVE) and the Rule(FOVRule/HighestBitrateRule) you want to use in HTML page, then click "link".
 3. Click "aframe" to load aframe page.
 4. Click "load" to initialize MediaPlayer according to JSON description.
 5. Click "Play" and "Pause" to control the player.